-- Published 'in context' on the websites of universities/colleges via a 'widget'.
-This is a small web application that displays information from the Discover Uni website for the course which the user is viewing. - Published on the Discover Uni website that enables users to search and compare information about courses and universities/colleges. - Data are also envisaged to be available via the UCAS course search tool (Course Finder), so users can view the data at the same time as viewing the courses to which they are interested in applying. - For analysis.
+- Published 'in context' on the websites of universities and colleges via a 'widget'.
+This is a small web application that displays information from the Discover Uni website for the course which the user is viewing. - Published on the Discover Uni website, to enable users to search and compare information about courses and universities and colleges. - It is also envisaged that data will be available via the UCAS course search tool (Course Finder), so users can view the data at the same time as viewing the courses to which they are interested in applying. - For analysis.
 This may result in the UK funding and regulatory bodies undertaking research or the release of data, including any open comments that you may make, to OfS-approved users (on behalf of the other UK funding and regulatory bodies), such as academic researchers and sector organisations for the purpose of conducting analysis or research.
-The OfS will retain control of the data under contract with such users or if that user is subcontracting, we will require they have the same controls.
-Reports will only present anonymised and aggregated data.
-These reports will have certain Special Category data appended, provided to the UK funding and regulatory bodies by HESA.
-These categories are ethnicity, religion (for Northern Ireland only), and disability (if applicable).